NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Measurements are invalid when CO2 is present during inspiration, but the design does not measure CO2 level during this period!

-Each semi-quantitative CO2 measurement is in fact only an estimation.
+Each semi-quantitative CO2 measurement is in fact, only an estimation.

 In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.